 Click anywhere in the row and the audio controls will appear.
 Click on the play button and the audio will begin.
-Click on “Download Audio” and the process for downloading the meditation to your computer will begin.
-For Windows users, a box titled “File Download” will appear.
-Click “Save.”
-Choose where you want to save the file.
-Save it.
-You can then open the file and drag it into iTunes or any music player.
-For Mac users….
+Click on “Download Audio” to start the process for downloading the meditation to your computer.
+For Windows users, you will need to unzip the file; for Mac users, the file should automatically unzip itself.
+You can then drag the mp3 file into iTunes or any music player.

 This integrative approach to healthcare focuses on the healing of the whole person: Body/Mind/Spirit.
 These programs offer you a simple and easy tool to use in easing stress and anxiety during your hospital stay and to enhance healing.

 Guided imagery is a natural mind-body technique that uses mental images and simple relaxation techniques to promote a positive outcome.
 In addition to easing stress and assisting in your recovery, guided imagery can help you get in touch with your feelings and emotions, which can help facilitate the healing process.

 - Imagery involves visualization and using all your senses.

 - Imagery can evoke emotions and sensations that assist in your healing.

 - Imagery is used in combination with other forms of your medical treatment.

 - It may be possible for the imagery CD to accompany you in the OR.

 Please speak with your physician concerning this request.

 History of Guided Imagery